 Note that in these algorithms "word" might be partial words or even byte-pairs.

-To predict the combination of words, we define the joint probability and marginal of the words.
-Let x=[ x1 , x2 , xn ] , then, by the chain rule of factorization, we have p(x)= p( x1) · p( x2 | x1 ) · p( xn | xn-1, xn-2, x1 ) .
+To predict the combination of words, we define the joint and for some tasks, the marginal probabilities of the words.
+Let x=[ x1 , x2 , xn ] , then, by the chain rule of factorization, we have the joint probability p(sequence x)= p( x1) · p( x2 | x1 ) · p( xn | xn-1, xn-2, x1 ) .
 Predicting the last word given the words preceding it, that is, p( xn | xn-1, xn-2, x1 ) has a complexity of ( (number of possible values x can be) n-1 -1 ) ) and so that calculation is not tractable.
 To make the problem tractable while still preserving the autoregressive property of using the previous steps to predict the current step, many different algorithms have been made.
 The transformer and uses of transformers in LLMs are the latest of these algorithms.

 Milestones in LLM components